-Praised for her "nimble verve and charm" (CNVC), rising young soprano Margaret Ann Zentner is a graduate of Louisiana State University, where she received her Bachelor of Music in Vocal Performance under the tutelage of Dr. Loraine Sims.
-There, she performed the 1st trio member in Bernstein’s "Trouble in Tahiti," Nannetta in Verdi’s "Falstaff" and Susanna (cover) in "Le nozze di Figaro" with the Turner-Fischer Center for Opera.
+Zentner holds a Bachelor of Music in Vocal Performance from Louisiana State University, where she studied with Dr. Loraine Sims.
+There, she performed the first trio member in Bernstein’s "Trouble in Tahiti," Nannetta in Verdi’s "Falstaff" and Susanna (cover) in "Le nozze di Figaro" with the Turner-Fischer Center for Opera.

 During her time at LSU, Zentner also appeared as a soloist with the LSU A Cappella Choir and the LSU Symphony Orchestra in multiple works including an excerpt from Handel’s "Messiah" and Craig Hella Johnson’s "Considering Matthew Shepard."
 In her senior year, Zentner had the honor of sharing the stage with notable alumni Lisette Oropesa and Paul Groves in a scene from Puccini’s "La rondine," conducted by Maestro Joseph Colaneri.

 Also active during the summer, Zentner has appeared as an Apprentice Artist with the Miami Music Festival for two summers, most recently performing Susanna in "Le nozze di Figaro."
 She also holds a minor in Italian from LSU, and prior to her time in Miami, Zentner traveled to Italy where she performed Zerlina in "Don Giovanni" with Operafestival di Roma.

 A native of Monroe, Louisiana, Zentner has performed multiple roles with local opera company the Louisiana Opera, including, Frasquita in “La tragédie de Carmen,” Papagena in “Die Zauberflöte” and Sister Mathilde in “Dialogues of the Carmelites.”